SOCIOLOGY OF POLITICAL AND ENVIRONMENTAL COMMUNICATION

 The course uses and integrates different teaching methods: lectures; dialectical and interactive lessons based on solicitations, interaction and moments of discussion; vision, commentary and discussion of movies and documentaries.
 The course also includes seminar meetings with scholars and experts in the field of political, environmental and social communication, journalism and environmental sciences.

 Assessment methods and criteria

-The exam consists of a general preparatory work and a written thematic investigation (small thesis).
+The exam preparation for both attending and non-attending students consists of a general preparatory work (study of the course handouts) and a written thematic study (In-depth thesis).

-The small thesis that forms the basis of the examination will be judged on the basis of the following criteria:
+The in-depth thesis, which forms the basis of the examination, will be judged on the basis of the following criteria:

--amplitude and suitability of the bibliographic and documentary references with respect to the literature used and the course materials;
+- breadth and appropriateness of bibliographic and documentary references compared to the in-depth literature used and to the materials of the course;